acje/rpg/README.md

+# Rust Postgres

-# Rust postgres test with HashMap for deduplication of messages
+## Rust postgres test with HashMap for deduplication of messages

 db setup
 ```